Hurricane Gordon (2000): Florida

 Residents in Florida loaded up supplies on September 16 when the National Hurricane Center issued a hurricane watch along Florida's west coast from Bonita Beach to the Suwannee River.
 The hurricane watch extended northward and westward later in the day to Apalachicola.
 Hurricane warnings were initiated on September 17 for areas along the Florida coast from Anna Maria Island to Ochlockonee River.
 Tropical storm warnings were issued south of Anna Maria Island to Bonita Beach and west of Ochlockonee River to Indian Pass.
 Tropical storm warnings were also issued along the east coast of the United States from Titusville in Florida to Little River Inlet in South Carolina.
 The Florida Division of Emergency Management in Tallahassee issued a mandatory evacuation in Hernando County, while voluntary evacuations were called for some of the coastal areas along Florida's west coast.
 Anticipating that Gordon will make landfall and move inland, two tornado watches were in effect from Sarasota to Naples, and tornado warnings were issued from Orlando to Vero Beach.
 Flash flood warnings were also in effect in parts of Florida.

 On September 17, Governor of Florida Jeb Bush activated emergency response teams.
 In various areas of Florida, spokesmen for the Emergency Operations Center advised residents to prepare for the storm and monitor the track of the approaching hurricane.
 At Cape Canaveral, National Aeronautics and Space Administration (NASA) also took precautions against the hurricane, as the storm could force NASA to move Space Shuttle Discovery off its launch pad at the seaside and into the hangar.
 Many evacuations took place once Gordon crossed the Florida coast.
 The Emergency Operations Center in Florida said authorities had arranged mandatory evacuations for coastal regions in the Citrus, Franklin, Hernando, Levy and Taylor counties, while also recommending voluntary evacuations for numerous other counties.
 The Red Cross reported that the storm forced 500 people to seek refuge in shelters.
+Major League Baseball postponed a baseball game in Tampa against the Oakland Athletics.
 Also, many flights were canceled at the Tampa International Airport.
 About 200 National Guardsmen were called to help clean up the damage in flooded areas.
 Officials forced schools in six counties – Gilchrist, Columbia, Citrus, Taylor, Lafayette and Suwannee to close down for one day.